Duxbury Mom Battling Cancer Challenges Others To Help Her Live Longer

 Duxbury (CBS) – Lindsay McGrath knows she’s in the fight of her life.

-“I literally dropped to my knees when I got the call when I got the call from my doctor and said this can’t happen to me,” Lindsay said.
+“I literally dropped to my knees when I got the call from my doctor and said this can’t happen to me,” Lindsay said.

 Just six weeks after her son was born this 36 year-old mother of three children has been diagnosed with a rare form of cancer called ocular melanoma.